Roadmap: Helpdesk to Networking and Security

 If your next role is…Open this page nextWhy

-Security operations analystCySA+ or Cisco CyberOpsBest next update-request pages for detection, incident response, and security operations routing.
+Security operations analystCySA+ or Cisco CyberOpsBest next practice pages for detection, incident response, and security operations direction.

 Penetration testingPenTest+Best exam-selection page if your next step is offensive-security concepts and engagement workflow.

-Advanced security architectureSecurityX or ISC2 CISSPBest comparison routes for senior security judgment, architecture, and governance paths.
+Advanced security architectureSecurityX or ISC2 CISSPBest comparison pages for senior security judgment, architecture, and governance paths.

 Cloud securityISC2 CCSP or Microsoft SC-500Best exam-selection pages when your security path is platform and cloud-control heavy.

-Secure software deliveryGitHub Advanced SecurityBest route if your security work centers on repositories, code scanning, secret scanning, and developer workflows.
+Secure software deliveryGitHub Advanced SecurityBest page if your security work centers on repositories, code scanning, secret scanning, and developer workflows.

 How to use this path